 Krogstad busts in, super-mad about getting fired.
 He tells Nora that he's going to blackmail Torvald into giving him a better job than the one he had before.
 Eventually, he'll be running the bank instead of Torvald.
 Krogstad warns Nora to not do anything stupid like run away or commit suicide, because he'll still have power over Torvald anyway.
 He leaves, dropping a blackmail letter to Torvald in the mailbox on his way out.

-Nora spazzes out in a major way.
+Nora, at this point, completely flips out.
 Christine returns, and Nora tells her everything.
-She's afraid that when Torvald finds out, a wonderful terrible thing will happen.
-Torvald will take all the blame for her.
+She's afraid that when Torvald finds out, a wonderful/terrible thing will happen: Torvald will take all the blame for her.
 Christine says that she used to have a relationship with Krogstad and that maybe she can change his mind.
 She runs off to talk to him for Nora.